Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 - **`P2014`**: Invalid relation → Return 400 Bad Request

 ### Implementing Error Handling

+The code below is an example -- but frequently, you will only catch a small subset of the errors in your controller.
+You'll let most errors fall through to your global error handler.

 ```javascript
 try {
   const user = await prisma.user.create({